Heavy metal toxicity from tunaApril 9th, 2018

 In the Men’s Health magazine, the Food and Drug Administration spokeswoman, Lauren Sucher said, “It would likely be safe for many men to eat tuna every day, while some men could experience symptoms of mercury toxicity from eating the same amount.”
 (MH)

 In the same article, Dr Gochfield said that it was about getting a balance when eating fish.
-Taking into consideration a person’s weight, sensitivity to mercury, the type of tuna and how much risk you are willing to take.
-(3)
+This includes taking into account:

 How do you know if you are eating too much fish?